Collaborative Parenting Agreements in Toronto & Mississauga

-Using Collaborative Law To Protect Children’s Best Interests
+Protect Children’s Best Interests Using Collaborative Law

 For most parents, the primary concern during divorce is the well-being of the children and their ability to maintain a close relationship with the children after the divorce.
 This can create overwhelming anxiety for many parents, placing additional strain on an already emotional and draining situation.

-Collaborative law provides a way for parents to work together to reach an agreement that is in the best interests of the children.
+Collaborative law provides a way for parents to work together to reach a parenting agreement that is in the best interests of the children.
 By negotiating and compromising together to reach this agreement, parents start to lay a framework of cooperation and respect as separated parents who must still work together to raise their children.

-Minimizing Contention And Reducing Stress To Children
+Reducing Stress and Minimizing Contention To Children

 At Nathens, Siegel LLP, we provide parents with the collaborative options they need to reach a mutually agreed-upon resolution that is in the best interests of their children.
-Our lawyers will walk you through this process and explain all options.
+Our ADR lawyers will walk you through this process and explain all options.
 We also make sure, however, that your parental rights and your relationship with your children are fully protected in the final agreement.

 The lack of contention and stress also makes the divorce as easy as possible for the children, helping them transition in a healthy manner.